kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-images-and-docker-registries/02_Open_a_terminal_inside_an_existing_pod/transcript.md

 This practice of going inside a pod is often referred to execcing into a pod.

-You can also use this technique to just a single command:
+You can also exec into a container just to run a single command and then exit out again:

 ```
 $ docker exec -it webserver echo hello
 $ kubectl exec -it webserver -- echo hello
 ```

+Ok that's it for this video.
+See in you in the next video.